Phones · Resale guide

 How Much Is a Used Samsung Galaxy A15 Worth in India?

-A used Samsung Galaxy A15 is worth ₹3,500 to ₹10,000 in India in 2026, depending on its condition, storage variant, and included accessories.
-You’ll find “Like New” units with original packaging fetching the higher end, while phones with significant wear and tear or lower storage might only command ₹3,500-₹5,000.
-The market for budget-friendly used phones like the A15 remains active, but prices are heavily influenced by battery health and screen condition.
+A used Samsung Galaxy A15 is worth ₹3,500 to ₹10,000 in India in 2026, depending on its condition, storage variant, and whether you still have the original accessories.
+You’ll find “Like New” units fetching the higher end of that range, while a “Fair” condition device, perhaps with some visible wear, will be closer to ₹3,500-₹5,000.
+The specific storage configuration, like 128GB versus 256GB, can also sway the price by ₹500-₹1,500.

 Is the Samsung Galaxy A15 Still Worth It in 2026?

-The Samsung Galaxy A15, typically launched in late 2023 or early 2024, is now about 2-3 years old in 2026.
-For its original price segment, it offered a solid Super AMOLED display and reliable battery life.
-In 2026, it still holds up well for basic daily tasks like messaging, social media, web browsing, and casual media consumption.
-Samsung’s commitment to software updates means it should still be receiving security patches, though major Android OS updates might be winding down soon.
+The Samsung Galaxy A15, likely launched in late 2023 or early 2024, is now about 2-3 years old in 2026.
+For a budget-conscious buyer, it still offers a solid Android experience for everyday tasks like social media, messaging, browsing, and light gaming.
+Samsung’s commitment to software updates means you’re likely still receiving security patches, which is crucial for banking apps and overall device health.

 Samsung Galaxy A15 Price Guide